 The usability of the intensity correction algorithm is evaluated with foreground/background classification.
-A Mixture of Gaussians models is updated using online Expectation Maximization, with an update speed $u{\rm B} = 0.05$.
+A Mixture of Gaussians model is updated using online Expectation Maximization, with an update speed $u{\rm B} = 0.05$.
 With this model, classification is performed using the algorithm of Stauffer with a threshold $T{\rm Stauffer} = 3$.
 These settings were found to be optimal for the reference method, without intensity correction, and the given evaluation criterion for usability defined below.
-Evaluation is started after 100 frames, allowing the EM background model to learn on the first 100 frames.
+Evaluation is started after 100 frames, Table 1Accuracy results forsimulated data.
+Shown is theaverage of the error $e{accuracy}$ inpercentages (lower is better).The standard deviations over theframes are given betweenbrackets